bytefish/FileLockCheck/README.md

 is useful to find out why we cannot delete a folder or a file... double so, when trying to delete a monstrous `node_modules` folder. 🤭

-I have added a Setup Project to build an Installer with a Self-Contained Runtime, but it's too large to upload it to GitHub.
-If there is interest, we can try to find a place to put an installer at.

 ## Basic Usage ##

 Start the **File Lock Check** application, the executable is usually called `FileLockCheck.exe`.